lammps/lammps/doc/src/Howto_broken_bonds.rst

 defined for a system when :doc:`bond_style quartic <bond_quartic>` is used.

+Similarly, bond styles in the BPM package are also incompatible with angles, dihedrals, etc. and when a bond breaks its type is set to zero.
+However, in the BPM package one can either turn off all pair interactions between bonded particles or leave them on, overlaying pair forces on top of bond forces.
+To remove pair forces, the special bond list is dynamically updated.
+More details can be found on the :doc:`Howto BPM
+<Howto_bpm>` page.

 The :doc:`fix bond/break <fix_bond_break>` and :doc:`fix bond/react
 <fix_bond_react>` commands allow breaking of bonds within a molecular
 topology with may also define angles, dihedrals, etc.  These commands